yummypugs/Tutorial_and_Exercises_My_Work/README.md

     mamba env create -f environment.yml
     mamba activate intro-data-analytics

+You may also update your existing environment from `environment.yml`:

+    mamba env update -f environment.yml

 ### Install Python and Packages

 Most packages you need for this course should already been included in